Purchase the 4005 Aprilaire Water Solenoid Valve from Us and Save!

-- Includes compression washer, nut and 4004 strainer on inlet side of valve.
+- Includes compression washer, nut, and 4004 strainer on the inlet side of the valve.

-- *Please note, 4005 Aprilaire Water Solenoid Valve is a 120 volt valve.
+- *Please note, the 4005 Aprilaire Water Solenoid Valve is a 120-volt valve.

 - Please email us anytime if you have a question.
 Our email address is: email@example.com